Skip to content

 Typical Flow

 The user often starts with a vague idea.
-The AI calls prompt_examples first to see what good prompts look like (around five samples, 300–800 words each), then expands the user’s idea into a high-quality prompt and shows it to the user.
+The AI calls example_prompts first to see what good prompts look like (around five samples, typically 300-800 words each), then expands the user’s idea into a high-quality prompt using this compact shape: objective, scope, constraints, timeline, stakeholders, budget/resources, and success criteria.

 Prompt: